 Scroll through current news headlines, and it’s clear the U.S. workforce is in turmoil.
-From an alarming skilled labor shortage to disturbingly low employee engagement, employers have their work cut out for them.

 Adding to the bleak picture, research by Gallup shows the average American employee is not only unengaged at work, but looking to leave their current employer, with 51 percent of U.S. employees actively searching for a new job.